Back to Alabama

 An area of study that blends academic, occupational, and life skills leading to a credential, employment, or further education.

-A student who is instructed by a private tutor pursuant to Section 16-28-5, Code of Alabama 1975, or who is taught at home and is enrolled in a private school or a church school as defined in Section 16-28-1, Code of Alabama 1975.
+A student instructed by a private tutor under state law, or taught at home while enrolled in a private school or church school as defined by state law.

 Limits and Unknowns

-• The bill does not require full-time, stand-alone career and technical education schools to accept home school students.
+• Full-time, stand-alone career and technical education schools are not required to accept homeschool students.

 Amendments